pavpen/rust-depedency-injection-design/Design.md

 services safely, expressing that in the Borrow Checker type system is currently not trivial.

-One possibily wat to do that is by having `inject_mut` return both a service object, and an updated injector, which is able to inject all services, except the one that was just injected.
+One possible way to do that is by having `inject_mut` return both a service object, and an updated injector, which is able to inject all services, except the one that was just injected.